-A no sugar diet may cut all sugar or only added sugars.
+A no sugar diet may cut all sugar or, like dates in no sugar diet, only added sugars are avoided.
 Avoiding all types of sugar does not automatically make your diet healthy.
 You could be missing out on nutrients.
 For example, nutrients aside from sugars include carbohydrates, fiber, protein, fat, vitamins, and minerals.
 Plus, restrictive diets are not very sustainable and may have long-term effects.

 The 2020-2025 USDA Dietary Guidelines recommend an added sugar intake of up to 10% of total calories.
 For women, the recommendation is 24 g of added sugar per day.
 For men, the recommendation is 38 g of added sugar.
 We encourage you to review your added sugar consumption to increase awareness of added sweeteners in your diet.

 The National Institutes of Health (NIH) estimate that adults in the U.S. consume about 15% of their calories from added sugars.
 This number does not include natural sugars.

 All sugars are carbohydrates.
 There are two kinds of sugars in our diet: added sugars and natural ones.
 We want to limit added sugars.
 But what about natural sugars?

 Natural sugars include glucose, fructose, sucrose, maltose, and lactose.
 You can find them in fruit, milk, yogurt, raw honey, vegetables, and grains.

 Added sugars are added to foods during food processing.
 They use them to increase sweetness, prolong shelf life or improve appearance.

 Some added sugars are hidden in even health-conscious products.
 Consider checking the nutrition label to screen for added sugars.
 In this way, you can be mindful of excess sugars in your diet.